-Will your power plant be noisy when it’s operational?
+Is your biomass power plant noisy when it’s operational?

-Will there be more traffic on the roads because of your project?
+Is there more traffic on the roads because of your biomass power plant?

-Yes there will be, but at around 40 fuel lorries per day this increase will be well within the capacity of the local road network to support.
+Yes there are, but at around 40 fuel lorries per day this increase is well within the capacity of the local road network.
 As part of the planning application process we have completed a Traffic Management Plan to ensure this increase has as little impact as possible.
 Deliveries will largely reach site from the M1 Junctions 33 or 34.